Tattoo Removal – Necessary for Employment?

 So, before you decide to cover your body with subdermal artwork—think twice.
 What might look good to you today could affect your livelihood tomorrow.
 That’s why laser tattoo removal has become the most popular way to remove unwanted tattoos—it’s less invasive, less painful and highly effective, especially when compared to traditional methods.
 Whereas lesser equipment focuses on breaking through the top layers of skin to remove the tattoo—causing some bleeding, scabbing, and blistering to the skin, NLI’s state of the art tattoo removal lasers target the ink, forcing it to gradually fade away.

-National Laser Institute offers laser tattoo removal training courses for those interested in becoming laser certified for tattoo removal.
+National Laser Institute offers laser tattoo removal training courses for those interested in becoming trained for tattoo removal.
 Our laser courses can be complete in 1-2 weeks and provide you with hands-on training using advanced laser technology so you can learn how to safely and effectively treat your own clients.